biolink/biolink-model/docs/index.md

          * [folding increased by](folding_increased_by.md)
      * [is ameliorated by](is_ameliorated_by.md)
          * [treated by](treated_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is used to treat the condition
-             * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
      * [is exacerbated by](is_exacerbated_by.md)
      * [localization affected by](localization_affected_by.md)
          * [localization decreased by](localization_decreased_by.md)